mockery/mockery/README.markdown

 Yes, you can use the same quick expectation setup as for named mocks with the class oriented mock object generation.

-    $mock = \Mockery::mock('stdClass', 'MyNamespace\MyClass');
+    $mock = \Mockery::mock(':MyNamespace\MyClass');

-You can generate a mock from a class, and specify a different class name it should use.
-Mock classes generally have a random generated name (their type is based on class inheritance only).
-In the example, a mock class based on stdClass is created with the FQN of MyNamespace\MyClass.
-This is useful where the mock object must have a specific concrete class name.
-And yes, you can add in an expectation array as the third parameter.
+You can generate a mock object that is aliased with another (unloaded) class name.
+This mocking strategy allows for Mockery to intercept static method calls against the alias name (i.e. \MyNamespace\MyClass).
+The expectations for static methods are set exactly the same way as for normal methods.
+The colon prefix just tells Mockery not to attempt loading the class (i.e. via autoloading triggers) but also requires that you do not explicitly include files defining the same class.

+When in doubt about this - use process isolation (supported by PHPUnit or PHPT).

     $mock = \Mockery::mock('stdClass, MyInterface1, MyInterface2');